JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill14/index.md

 We are going to add a few children to the parent `LinearLayout` so they will be aligned vertically given the `android:orientation` attribute.

-Since we want all the children to be centered on screen we are adding `android:gravity="center"`.
-This will make the children center within the parent and at the same time keep their vertical alignment.
+We are adding `android:gravity="center"` to get all children centered within the parent and at the same time keep their vertical alignment.

-Finally, we are adding the `TextView`, which is the Android `View` used to display a text.
+Finally, we add the `TextView`, which is the Android `View` used to display a text.

-> Note that any UI components in Android extend from the View class, hence they're often called "Views".
-In this example, all components including the parent `LinearLayout` are views.
+> All UI components in Android extend from the [View](https://developer.android.com/reference/android/view/View) class, hence they're often called "Views".
+In this example, all components including the parent layout are views.

 We have added an `android:id` to the text so we can reference it easily later on.
+That will make it accessible from code so we could for example change the text at runtime, or after a user interaction.

-We are also telling to wrap its height and width to the content (actual text) so the view bounds match the text size for both dimensions.
+We are also telling to wrap its height and width to the content (actual text) so **the view bounds match the inner text size** for both dimensions.

 We are also setting the `android:textAppearance` with one of the [Material Design text styles](https://material.io/design/typography/the-type-system.html) to follow the guidelines.
-We will dig more on those, just note we are picking the "h6" appearance for this one, since it's a header for our login box.
+We will dig more on those, just note we are picking the **"h6"** appearance for this one, since it's a header for our login box.

 Finally, we are assigning the text via the `android:text` attribute.
 The text is stored as a string on the `res/values/strings.xml` file: